- 01. 2. You Can Solve Problems

 - You might make a whole new circle of friends through your physics course.

-If you need any further encouragement to study physics at university, below are ten great reasons why physics is worthwhile studying at university, regardless of whether you plan to study the subject at Oxford or Cambridge or elsewhere.
+If you need any further encouragement to study physics at university, below are ten great reasons why physics is worthwhile studying at university, regardless of where you plan to study the subject 1.
+Find out why the world works the way it does

 If you’re a naturally inquisitive person, then there’s a lot you can learn from a physics degree.